Burma Frontier Force

 In 1941 it was decided to raise units from within the Force to carry out specific tasks on the frontier.
 These units were formed from columns provided by the different B.F.F. battalions, each of which was to be capable of functioning independently.
 The role of these units was that of harassing and delaying the advance of an enemy until such time as he could be engaged by the regular troops who would be brought up from the rear.
 The columns were placed under young officers, most of whom were straight from cadet training units, and the units were commanded by selected senior Assistant Commandants.
 Initially four such units were formed, F.F.1, F.F.2, F.F.3 and F.F.4.

 Frontier Force Mobile detachments varied considerably in establishment and organisation, as they were originally designed to operate in particular areas in Burma and were each organised to carry out a particular role.
 Very shortly after the invasion of Burma, F.Fs. were removed from the areas in which they had been raised, and allotted roles quite different to the ones for which they had been organised.
 Due to the problems encountered by these units their employment was not a general success, and during the latter stages of the campaign it was decided to reorganise them on to one establishment and to place an equal number with each division.
-This reorganisation was contemplated in March 1942 but it was not possible to complete it.
+This reorganisation was partially completed in April 1942.

 Shortly before the end of 1941, the F.F. units in the Southern Shan States and Tenasserim were placed under operational control of the Army and became subject to the Burma Army Act.
 Army scales of rations and clothing were sanctioned for them, but for all other purposes they remained under the Inspector General, Burma Frontier Force.
 At a later date the whole of the Force was put under the Army in Burma for operational purposes.
 Given the variations in systems and procedures there were inevitable problems and it would have been better if the whole Force had been placed under the Army immediately the war broke out with Japan.
 The position of the B.M.P. was different and they continued as before until April 1942 when they were then put under the Army in Burma for operations and merged into the B.F.F. for other purposes.